PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/ordered_spec_elements

-PHPSpec spec functions MUST BE ordered with specs first.
+PHPSpec spec functions MUST BE ordered with specs first (order: let, letGo and it_* functons).

 ### Configuration